 The answer partly lies in technology.
 Recent years have seen an acceleration in the digitization of Electronic Health Records (EHRs).
 IoT devices generate more EHR every day.
 And electronic protected health information held by healthcare organizations constantly becomes more detailed.
 As patient records become more revealing, their value rises for attackers.

 The use of third-party associates in the healthcare industry is also rising.
 App developers, security partners, cloud infrastructure providers, and IT vendors work closely with healthcare organizations.
 Their services are essential to delivering advanced health services.
-But the poor information security practices of associates could allow attackers access to patient data.
+Poor information security by associates can let attackers access patient data.

 Healthcare organizations also struggle to keep pace with security developments.
 A covered entity may not allocate sufficient resources to security teams.
 Staff training could lag behind the activities of phishers.
 And organizations can fail to update technology, creating security vulnerabilities.